Advanced search

 Very common: headache

-Common: dizziness, dyskinesia, psychomotor hyperactivity, somnolence
+Common: tremor**, somnolence, dizziness, dyskinesia, psychomotor hyperactivity,

-Uncommon: sedation, tremor
+Uncommon: sedation, akathisia***

-Very rare: convulsions, choreo-athetoid movements, reversible ischaemic neurological deficit
+Very rare: convulsions, choreo-athetoid movements, reversible ischaemic neurological deficit.

 Neuroleptic malignant syndrome (NMS; Reports were poorly documented and in most of cases, patients were also receiving other active substances, so the role of methylphenidate is unclear.)